doug-moen/openscad2/rfc/Objects.md

 to conflict with another definition or `include` in the same block.
 Overrides are always specified explicitly, they don't happen implicitly.
-In the next few sections, we'll discuss several idioms for explicit overrides using customization and `with`.
+In the next few sections, we'll discuss several idioms for explicit overrides using customization and `overlay`.

 ### Composing Customization with Inclusion